-The #N macro renders a numeric value in hexadecimal format when the --hex option is used with skool2asm.py or skool2html.py, or in decimal format otherwise.
+The #N macro renders a numeric value in either decimal or hexadecimal format depending on the options used with skool2asm.py or skool2html.py.
 A hexadecimal number is rendered in lower case when the --lower option is used, or in upper case otherwise.

-#Nvalue[,hwidth,dwidth,affix][(prefix[,suffix])]
+#Nvalue[, hwidth, dwidth, affix, hex][(prefix[, suffix])]

-- value is the numeric value - hwidth is the minimum number of digits printed in hexadecimal output (default: 2 for values < 256, or 4 otherwise) - dwidth is the minimum number of digits printed in decimal output (default: 1) - affix is 1 if prefix or suffix is specified, 0 if not (default: 0) - prefix is the prefix for a hexadecimal number (default: empty string) - suffix is the suffix for a hexadecimal number (default: empty string)
+- value is the numeric value - hwidth is the minimum number of digits printed in hexadecimal output (default: 2 for values < 256, or 4 otherwise) - dwidth is the minimum number of digits printed in decimal output (default: 1) - affix is 1 if prefix or suffix is specified, 0 if not (default: 0) - hex is 1 to render the value in hexadecimal format unless the --decimal option is used, or 0 to render it in decimal format unless the --hex option is used (default: 0)

+- prefix is the prefix for a hexadecimal number (default: empty string) - suffix is the suffix for a hexadecimal number (default: empty string)